rubrikinc/terraform-provider-rubrik/docs/quickstart.md

 #### Setting Environment Variables in Microsoft Windows

-For Microsoft Windows-based operating systems the environment variables can be set utilizing the setx command as follows:
+For Microsoft Windows-based operating systems, the environment variables can be set utilizing the setx command as follows:

 ```
 setx rubrik_cdm_node_ip "192.168.0.100"